bennorth/dragon32-invaders-revenge/report.md

 The sequence and loop of `StepDefenderShotHitAnimation` would be straightforward if it just ran straight through, but because it needs to do a bit per frame, needs to track state explicitly.

+The "colour whole defender yellow" logic doesn't always get the whole base, because of the narrow bit at the top.
+(Discovered via GDB not code inspection.)
+But both the defender base and the patrolling defender hit checks look at bytes from both halves of the image, so it works.

 # Refs

 * [Undocumented 6809 opcodes](https://github.com/hoglet67/6809Decoder/wiki/Undocumented-6809-Behaviours)